 On-board Communication

 UHF hand-held and fixed radios are commonly used on vessels for on-board communications including communications with workers on the dock or berth when alongside.
-These radios are typically constrained to radiating less than 2 W in the band 450-470 MHz and are for voice communication only.
+These radios are typically constrained to radiating less than 2 W in the band 450-470 MHz.

 Satellite Voice and Data Communication